 19.1.1.1 Electric drives of sea-water pumps, air compressors and control-and-signalling devices of automatic sprinkler systems shall be supplied directly from the main and the emergency distribution boards through separate feeders.
 The feeders shall be connected to an automatic switch fitted near the pump of the sprinkler system.
-Normally, the switch shall be connected to the feeder from the main distribution board, and in case of supply failure it shall automatically switch over to the supply feeder from the emergency distribution boards, the switches of the feeders shall be clearly marked off and shall be permanently in the "on" position.
+Normally, the switch shall be connected to the feeder from the main distribution board, and in case of supply failure it shall automatically switch over to the supply feeder from the emergency distribution board.
+At the main and the emergency distribution boards, the switches of the feeders shall be clearly marked off and shall be permanently in the "on" position.
 No other switches shall be fitted to these feeders.